 We appreciate that it sounds like a lot to think about but it’s always better to err on the side of caution and be fully prepared.
 And remember, outdoors can mean the school playground, it’s not always about having an extreme adventure with Bear Grylls!

-Language teaching activities to consider
+Language teaching activities to consider when teaching outside the classroom

 Some initial starter ideas for potential activities follow below.
 We’d love to hear how you get on!